Schema: Data Validation

 Expect::scalar()->castTo('string');

 In addition to native PHP types, you can also cast to classes.
-It distinguishes whether it is a simple class without a constructor or a class with a constructor.
-If the class has no constructor, an instance of it is created and all elements of the structure are written to its properties:
+It distinguishes between a simple class without a constructor and a class with a constructor.
+If the class has no constructor, an instance is created, and all structure elements are written to the properties:

 class Info